python-discord/code-jam-11-qualifier/README.md

 - A valid `quote` command will have the following formation: `quote "quote goes here"`
     - The command should also support smart quotes: `quote “quote goes here”`
     - You can rely that a valid, full quote will be surrounded by an opening and closing quotation mark, the quote is whatever is captured within that.
-The quote will only use spaces for whitepsace.
+The quote will only use spaces for whitespace.
     - Quotes cannot be longer than 50 characters.
 A `ValueError`  with the following message `"Quote is too long"` should be raised if one that is added is longer than 50 characters.
         - You may ask why the length limit?
 To keep things WebScale™️ of course!
         - Also, “Brevity is the soul of wit”